 The Beal House Inn - Littleton, New Hampshire

 We like this one because, according to owners and staff, the ghosts here are benevolent rather than wicked.
 We aren't sure how they came up with that conclusion, as the anxiety-inducing hallways, objects moving by themselves, loud voices conversing in locked-off rooms, and slamming doors at night doesn't sound so nice to me.
 But for a honeymoon in New England to satisfy the ghostbuster in you, this is definitely one to check out.

-Hotel Chelsea - New York City, New York
+Hotel Chelsea - New York City, New York (Closed for renovations)

 Known as one of New York City's most haunted buildings, the Hotel Chelsea is the place where punk rock legend Sid Vicious, of Sex Pistols fame, is said to have murdered girlfriend Nancy Spungen by stabbing her in one of the rooms.
 Guests report seeing ghastly apparitions resembling the pair wandering the hotel at night.
 However, Nancy Spungen isn't the only famous person who died here.
 Poet Dylan Thomas passed away here as well, and among other famous people who stayed here at different times, the list is long: Jimi Hendrix and Janis Joplin, just to name a few.

 1886 Crescent Hotel & Spa - Eureka Springs, Arkansas